-While even the best preppers feel the anxiety and pressure of what we’re all facing together, we at least know that our families will be taken care of when it comes to food and supplies.
+While even the best preppers feel the anxiety and pressure of what we’re all facing together, we at least know that our families will be taken care of regarding food and supplies.

-In the US, we’re still in the early stages of this global pandemic and we already have close to 27K confirmed cases and 183 deaths (At the time of this post) from COVID19.
-This is a scary place to be and everyone’s feeling the stress.
+In the US, we’re still in the early stages of this global pandemic, and we already have close to 27K confirmed cases and 183 deaths (At the time of this post) from COVID-19.
+This is a scary place to be, and everyone feels stressed.

 Don’t Get Caught Unprepared Next Time

 While it is all but too late to begin stocking up for this crisis (Preppers call this a SHTF event), there will be other tragedies to overcome.
 It may be another widespread event like we’re dealing with right now or it might be a personal situation like a job loss or tragic sickness.
 No matter the situation, not having the food and supplies to carry you through just adds another layer of stress.